salemgamal/E-Commerce-.NET-Angular/README.md

 ### Prerequisites

-- .NET 7 SDK
+- .NET 9 SDK
 - SQL Server
-- Visual Studio or VS Code
+- Visual Studio
 - Postman or Swagger for testing

 ### Run the API